Employer of Record

 • Leasing of industrial, commercial, or scientific equipment.

-• Income from artistic, scientific, and sporting activities, as well as fees for services rendered to national or local authorities.
+• Income from artistic, scientific, and sporting activities, as well as certain fees for services rendered to national or local authorities.

 • Other specific types of income, such as remuneration for positions in boards of directors or supervisory boards of companies.

-Income may be taxed differently if a Double Tax Treaty (DTT) exists between Poland and the non-resident’s country of residence.
+Income may be taxed differently if a Double Tax Treaty exists between Poland and the non-resident’s country of residence.

 Personal Income Tax Rates